0day-ci/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 *   --ipv6: optional, set it if running ipv6 packets

-*   --parse-ptype: optional, set it if use software way to analyze packet type
+*   --parse-ptype: optional, set it if use software way to analyze packet type.
+Without this option, HW will check packet type.

 For example, consider a dual processor socket platform where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.
 Let's say that the programmer wants to use memory from both NUMA nodes, the platform has only two ports, one connected to each NUMA node,